GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

 Now, let's see how the gradient descent behaves when using several ncores.

+Then, we use a bigger dataset to see the real utility of exploiting the capacities of multicore processors.

 Predict function
 ----------------------
 The second function of the package is the predict function.